 Before sending your kids off to camp use this basic Summer Camp Packing List to avoid forgetting any of the essentials.

-I have been sending kids off to camp for 24 years and there have been many times something has been forgotten at home or lost at camp.
+I have been sending kids off to Summer camp for over 25 years and now my grandkids are heading off to camp.
+There were many times something was forgotten at home or lost at camp but usually we learned from those mistakes.
 Here are my best ideas for starting the camping trip out right:

-- Go over the list about a week in advance so you have plenty of time to gather all the supplies.
+- Go over the list a week or two in advance so you have plenty of time to gather all the supplies.
 Contact the camp or leaders for any special item requirements.
 Make sure you have all paperwork completed and signed.
+If you can turn it in before the day of camp, do so.

 - Send clothing and items that you don’t mind getting lost.
 It will probably happen!
-In the last couple of years we have lost 2 sleeping bags, 1 sleeping pad, 1 whole backpack full of supplies, a hat, and numerous clothing items.
+In the last couple of years we have lost 2 sleeping bags, 1 sleeping pad, 2 camp chairs, 1 whole backpack full of supplies, a hat, and numerous clothing items.
 Plus we’ve had a broken tent.
+It will happen so don’t stress over it.

 - Leave the electronics and other technology at home.
 They don’t need a phone and probably can’t get signal anyway.
-It’s just a distraction from all the fun activities.
+Plus it’s just a distraction from all the fun activities.
+A camera is a good idea for those who like to take pictures.
+A lot of camp leaders take pictures for parents so you don’t need to worry about it though.

 Thin long sleeve shirt